 Guinness Beef Stew is an Irish stew that is made with Guinness Stout.
 It is a beer that is a very dark brown and full of flavor.
 This is a classic Irish pub meal and perfect to serve at a St. Patrick’s Day gathering.

 This is a simple recipe but not a quick one.
-Stew beef needs to be slow cooked in order to be tender and this stew will need 2 hours of simmering time to achieve that.
-The result is a flavorful, fork tender stew which is worth the effort.
+Stew beef needs to be slow cooked a long time in order to get tender chunks of beef and this hearty Guinness beef stew recipe will need 2 hours of simmering time to achieve that.
+The result is a flavorful, fork tender, hearty stew which is worth the effort.
+You can make this ahead of time as it will taste even better the next day.

 There are many other things made with Guinness as an ingredient besides the Guinness Beef Stew.
 Dubliner Cheese Dip has Guinness as a main ingredient as well as Chocolate Guinness Cake.
 They are all fun recipes to celebrate St Patrick’s Day.